Demographics of Estonia: Languages

-Census data show that in 2021 an estimated 76% of Estonia’s population speak a foreign language.
+Census data show that in 2021 an estimated 76% of Estonia's population speak a foreign language.
 While 10 years ago the most widely spoken foreign language in Estonia was Russian, today it is English.
 Estonian is spoken by 84% of the population: 67% speak it as a mother tongue and 17% as a foreign language.

 Religion

-According to the most recent Eurobarometer Poll 2010, 18% of Estonian citizens responded that "they believe there is a God", whereas 50% answered that "they believe there is some sort of spirit or life force" and 29% that "they do not believe there is any sort of spirit, god, or life force".
+According to the most recent Eurobarometer Poll 2010, 18% of Estonian residents responded that "they believe there is a God", whereas 50% answered that "they believe there is some sort of spirit or life force" and 29% that "they do not believe there is any sort of spirit, god, or life force".
 This, according to the survey, would have made Estonians the most non-religious people in the then 27-member European Union.
 A survey conducted in 2006–2008 by Gallup showed that 14% of Estonians answered positively to the question: "Is religion an important part of your daily life?", which was the lowest among 143 countries polled.

 In 2000, according to the census, 29.2% of the population considered themselves to be related to any religion, thereof: